 If you are using the GUI, select View: Groups Owned by Nodes in the tree view.
-Confirm that the resource group icons turn green (indicating online status).
+Confirm that the resource group icons indicates online status.

 Note: When you restart HA services on the upgraded node, it can take several minutes for the node and cluster to return to normal active state.